 But emerald cuts are also easier to make than brilliant cuts like the round or the princess cut.
 This means that a less skilful gem-cutter is needed to create them and they take less time to cut and shape.
 These savings can then be passed on to the end consumer..
 You!

-The table on the right shows the price difference from one of our recommended retailers between a round brilliant diamond, the most common shape and an emerald cut diamond of the same size and quality:
+The table below shows the price difference from one of our recommended retailers between a round brilliant diamond, the most common shape and an emerald cut diamond of the same size and quality:

 - 1 carat